albheim/DistributedEnvironments.jl/README.md

 * `julia` exists and will use that (allow to set julia executable)
 * Check if we can create a SSHManager object and keep that alive to have acces to individual machines, would allow for either running `@everywhere` or something like `@allmachines` to only run once on each machine (downloading dataset, precompiling)
 * Should it rather reexport `Distributed` since it will likely never be used without it?
+* So far no testing, but not really sure how to do that in a good way since the only functionality needs ssh and other machines...

 ## Contributors